hassou7/market-scanner/Project/aws_scanner/.ipynb_checkpoints/aws-readme-checkpoint.md

 # Market Scanner AWS Service

-This folder contains everything needed to run your market pattern scanner as a service on AWS EC2.
+This folder contains everything you need to run your cryptocurrency market pattern scanner as a service on an AWS EC2 instance.
+This guide is written for beginners, so don’t worry if you’re new to this—we’ll walk you through each step!

 ## Directory Structure